Li-ng/hudtips/README.md

 # Output located at build/libs/
 ```

-Requires JDK 25 and NeoForge 26.1.
+Requires JDK 25 and Minecraft 26.1.

 ---